 - 1 tsp pure vanilla extract

-Preheat oven to 350F and line 24 mini muffin tins with paper or reusable liners or grease well with coconut oil.
+- Preheat oven to 350°F and line mini muffin tins with paper or reusable liners, or grease very well with coconut oil.

-Add dry ingredients to the wet ingredients and stir until well combined.
-Stir in pecans.
+- Add dry ingredients to the wet ingredients and stir until well combined.

 Kitchen Items I recommend: